Oldman10000/happy_dogs_home/README.md

 2. The site to be easy to 'learn', navigate and use
 3. To see lots of pictures of happy dogs
 4. To see what dogs are available
-5. To be able to easily contact the charity in order to make an adoption or make an enquiry
+5. To be able to easily contact the charity to make an adoption or make an enquiry
 6. To follow the charity on social media
 7. To use the site on mobile/tablet/desktop
 8. To know where the charity is located